Editorial by Industrial Quick Search

 In vacuum drum dryers, the drums are placed in a chamber with vacuum pressure.
 The low pressure inside the chamber decreases the boiling point of the moisture or solvent, causing it to evaporate at a lower temperature.
 Hence, vacuum drum dryers are suitable for drying heat-sensitive products.

-Disc dryers consist of multiple vertical discs mounted on a shaft, which are all contained in a horizontal cylinder.
-The shaft is internally heated by steam or hot oil; heat is conducted from the shaft to the mounted discs.
-The discs provide the area for indirect drying.
-The wet feed in the form of slurry or sludge enters on one side of the cylinder.
-Moisture or solvent from the feed evaporates as it touches the discs.
-The materials are transported axially throughout the cylinder.
-Scrapers are installed inside the cylinder to ensure uniform mixing and prevent the materials from sticking onto the discs.
-Finally, the products are collected at the bottom of the other cylinder end.
+Disc dryers consist of multiple vertical rotating discs mounted on a shaft contained in a horizontal cylinder.
+Heat is created on the shaft by steam or hot oil and conducted to the mounted discs.
+As the discs rotate, they provide indirect drying of the material.
+Wet feed, in the form of a slurry or sludge, enters the dryer at one end of the cylinder.
+Moisture or solvent from the feed evaporates as the material makes contact with the rotating discs as it is transported axially through the cylinder.
+Scrapers, located inside the cylinder, ensure uniform mixing and prevent the materials from sticking to the discs.
+Dried product is collected at the bottom of the cylinder at its opposite end.

 Industrial dryers are a central part of the quality of products and need to be carefully chosen to match the needs of an application and product.
 Like all industrial equipment, industrial dryers are a substantial investment but, when chosen properly, can last for several decades with little need for maintenance.